Olex2/Olex2Manual/commands/picta.md

 ext {png, jpg, bmp}. png is best.

 >C -pq: print quality
--nbg: removes the bacground from the picture (making it transparent with the alpha channel)
+-nbg: removes the background from the picture (making it transparent with the alpha channel)
 -dpi: physical resolution of the image